A nostalgic Newfoundland Christmastime confection, Marshmallow Coconut Balls are a no-bake cookie that will quickly become your new holiday favourite!

 These are the one confection that my mom used to make probably more than any other cookie you’ve seen in this series.
 I could not find her recipe, but I think this is exactly the one she used.

-I searched everywhere I could think of.
-I scoured through Newfoundland cooking Facebook groups.
+I searched everywhere; every Newfoundland cooking Facebook group I could find.
 I did internet searches with every keyword I could think of.
 And, I scrolled through pages and pages on Pinterest, but could not find the recipe.

 Finally, I asked my ex wife.
 She was able to get the recipe from her mom and there you have it!
 Marshmallow Coconut Balls just like my mom used to make, sourced by my ex wife and mother in law.
 Whew!